RupeshKumar4511/Operating-System/README.md

 It is a technique to remove the external fragmentation from Dynamic partition.

 # Disadvantages of Compaction :
-It takes a lot of cpu utilization
+It takes a lot of cpu utilization.
 <br>
-only possible when process supports supports dynamic reallocation. for ex : dynamically reallocation is possible in Arraylist in java program.
+only possible when process supports dynamic reallocation.
+Dynamic reallocation in a process refers to the ability to adjust the allocation of memory or other resources during the runtime of a program, for ex : dynamically reallocation is possible in Arraylist in java program.
 <br>
 dynamically reallocation is not possible in Array in java program because of static memory management.

-#
+# Data Structure used to represent partition:
 The Main concern for dynamic partitioning is keeping track of all the free and allocated partitions.
 However, the Operating system uses following data structures for this task.
 <br>
 1. Bit Map